NeuroImmuno/MERFISHneuroimmune/README.md

 2. MerFISH - The processed files in the form of cell by gene and cell metadata files for each sample are available in the Gene Expression Omnibus repository under accession numbers: GSE269617

 **Sofware enviornment**
-The analyses were performed within an R 4.2 enviornment.
+**The MERFISH analysis** was performed within an R 4.2 enviornment.

 R version 4.2.1 (2022-06-23) Platform: x86_64-pc-linux-gnu (64-bit) Running under: AlmaLinux 8.8 (Sapphire Caracal)